This page documents how to update or program your Solo.

 is a secured build that will lock your device and it will behave just like a Secure Solo.
 The main difference is that

 it uses a "default" attestation key in the device, rather than the SoloKeys attestation key.
 There is no security

-concern with using our default attestation key, aside from a privacy implication that services can distinguish it from Solo Secure.
+concern with using our default attestation key, aside from a small privacy implication that services can distinguish it from Solo Secure.

 Boot into DFU mode.

 # Enter Solo bootloader solo program aux enter-bootloader # Enter DFU solo program aux enter-dfu